EDUCBA Logo

 Slow Loading pages

-The speed of each page of your site is the main factor which search engines will consider.
+The speed of each page of your site is the main factor that search engines will consider.
 Slow web pages will lead to high bounce rate and low conversion rate.
 Use tools to find out if there is an issue with the website that makes the site slower.

 No Form Validation